ai2cm/fv3gfs-fortran/README.md

 To begin, install nix following [these instructions](https://nixos.org/download.html).

 (optional) We host binaries using a tool called cachix, and this will greatly speed up any builds.
-To use our binaries, [install cachix](https://github.com/cachix/cachix#installation) and then run

-    cachix use vulcanclimatemodeling

-Without using the cachix cache, FV3 and all its dependencies will need to build from source (~20 minutes).
-This only happens once per machine, but it is slow.

-#### Installation

-To begin, install nix following [these instructions](https://nixos.org/download.html).

-(optional) We host binaries using a tool called cachix, and this will greatly speed up any builds.
 To use our binaries, [install